island-is/handbook/docs/api-design-guide/documentation.md

   - x-pricing — Cost of using this service.
     Possible values: `free`,`usage`,`daily`,`monthly`,`yearly`,`custom`.
   - x-links — Links regarding the service
-    - responsibleParty — a fully qualified url to a online page containing information about the responsible party/owner of the service.
+    - responsibleParty — a fully qualified url to an online page containing information about the responsible party/owner of the service.
     - documentation — (_Optional_) a fully qualified url to the API documentation page.
-    - bugReport (_Optional_) — a fully qualified url to a online page or form a consumer can report bugs about the service.
+    - bugReport (_Optional_) — a fully qualified url to an online page or form a consumer can report bugs about the service.
-    - featureRequest (_Optional_) — a fully qualified url to a online page or form a consumer can ask for a new feature in api service.
+    - featureRequest (_Optional_) — a fully qualified url to an online page or form a consumer can ask for a new feature in api service.

 Example can be found [here](#example).